 We have a duty of care to ensure the health, safety and wellbeing of our colleagues and Partnership Agencies.
-This means that we are unlikely to offer a home where an applicant or a member of their household has been verbally or physically abusive towards any LiveWest member of staff.
+This means that we are unlikely to offer a home where an applicant or a member of their household has been verbally or physically abusive towards any LiveWest member of staff during the allocations process or throughout their tenancy.
+More information on unacceptable behaviour is detailed in our Unacceptable behaviour policy.